aai-institute/lakefs-spec/docs/guides/transactions.md

     All of the operations above are deferred, and their results are not available until completion of the transaction.
     For example, the `sha` return value of `tx.commit` will be a placeholder for the actual commit SHA computed by the lakeFS server on commit creation.

-    While you can use some values (branch/tag names) returned by transaction versioning helpers, we strongly advise not to reuse values outside of the transaction, since they might result in unexpected behavior.
+    While you can directly use some values (branch/tag names) returned by transaction versioning helpers, care needs to be taken with computed objects like commit SHAs:

     ```python
     with fs.transaction as tx: